basilhendroff/freenas-backup-wordpress/README.md

 - JAIL_NAME: The name of the WordPress jail, defaults to `wordpress`.
 - BACKUP_PATH: Backups are stored in this location.
 Default is the directory `/backup` under the pool path.
-- MIGRATE_TO_JAIL: The name of the target WordPress jail.
-This parameter is only invoked when migrating a WordPress site from one jail to another.
+- TARGET_JAIL: This parameter is only invoked when migrating a WordPress site from one jail to another.

 Some examples follow: